teretzdev/mcp-linkedin-server/TESTING_GUIDE.md

-# 🧪 LinkedIn Job Hunter Testing Guide
+# 🧪 Testing Guide - LinkedIn Job Hunter

 ## 🧪 Overview

 This guide explains how to use the comprehensive test suite for the LinkedIn Job Hunter application.
-The test suite covers environment validation, startup issues, security, integration, and end-to-end testing.
+The test suite covers environment validation, startup issues, security, integration, and end-to-end testing with automated test execution and detailed reporting.

 ## 🚀 Quick Start